How did we get here?

 7. Get a visionary

-Our brewer Bates was Head Brewer at Brew By Numbers, London and has a great pedigree as a brewer, butcher and chef – you could say he loves the complete offering and has been behind many food and beverage success stories in the UK and the US where he is from (South Carolina).
-It is undoubtedly Bates vision that has helped shape Duration’s identity.
+Our brewer Bates was Head Brewer at Brew By Numbers, London and has great pedigree as a brewer, butcher and chef.
+You could Bates loves the complete offering and has been behind many food and beverage success stories in the UK and the US where he is from (South Carolina).
+It is undoubtedly his vision that has helped shape Duration’s identity.

-We are the two key people behind Duration, but there is absolutely no way this project would have got anywhere at all without the support of the community that has literally flocked round us – the fuel to our determination, formed of people who know us well and remarkable of people who don’t.
+We are the two key people behind Duration, but there is absolutely no way this project would have got anywhere at all without the support of the community that has literally flocked round us – the fuel to our determination, formed of people who know us well and, remarkably, people who don’t.

 9. Always believe

-Belief if a crazy power and our gaze has stayed firmly focused on our end goal using belief.
-We’ve got complete conviction in what we are doing and have used that to trust in ‘Power of Yes’ as we’ve sheepishly asked for collabs – that people will belief in the project and say yes!
+Belief is a crazy power.
+Our gaze has stayed firmly focused on our end goal using belief.
+We’ve got complete conviction in what we are doing and have used that to trust in ‘Power of Yes’ as we’ve sheepishly asked for collabs – that people will believe in the project and say yes!
 We’ve also deployed ‘The Subtle Art Of Not Giving a Fuck’ when we’ve come up against seemingly unsurpassable obstacles – because to reach our goal, we have to find a way.
 We’ve deployed a lot of grit and charm and sheer bloody mindedness to keep going.
 We’ve been spurred on by a growing number of supporters both close to home and at large that we’ve found purely through sharing our idea.